sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 David Farmer, Stefan Lemurell, and Sally Koutsoliotas are developing methods for finding Maass forms for higher rank groups and testing conjectures regarding their Fourier coefficients and associated $L$-functions.
-Jonathan Hanke is working with Gonzalo Tornaria, and also collaborator Will Jagy, on classifying regular and spinor regular ternary quadratic forms, improving the the modular symbols code in SAGE to make it more suitable for computations proving finiteness theorems, and making tables of quadratic forms in 3 and 4 variables
+Jonathan Hanke is working with Gonzalo Tornaría, and also collaborator Will Jagy, on classifying regular and spinor regular ternary quadratic forms, improving the the modular symbols code in SAGE to make it more suitable for computations proving finiteness theorems, and making tables of quadratic forms in 3 and 4 variables